teamplify/teamplify-runner/README.md

 - `send_crash_reports` - possible values are `yes` and `no`, defaults to `yes`.
-  When set to `yes` the system will automatically send application crash reports to the developer.
+  When set to `yes` the system will automatically send application crash reports to our team.
 We recommend keeping this option enabled as it helps us to detect bugs faster and ship fixes for them more quickly;

 `[web]`